thisisbalu/exception-decoded/_posts/aws/2024-03-14-aws-ecrpublic-invalidlayerexception.md

 ---
-title: "Title: Demystifying the InvalidLayerException in AWS ECR Public Example usage
+title: "Demystifying the InvalidLayerException in AWS ECR Public Example usage
     Push the layer to ECR Public
     Handle invalid layer"